Louboutin wins U.S. court bid to protect red soles

 The Qualitex decision left open the possibility of defending a single color trademark on the grounds that its use, under certain circumstances, is uniquely associated with a brand, the appeals court said.

-YSL has argued that Louboutin’s red sole trademark was obtained fraudulently and sued its rival to cancel it.
-YSL also has other counter claims pending against Louboutin as part of this case.
+YSL has argued that Louboutin’s red sole trademark was obtained fraudulently and is seeking to cancel it.

-Since shortly after Louboutin founded his first boutique in 1991 in Paris, his lawsuit said, all his shoes have had red-lacquered soles.
-They can fetch more than $1,000 a pair.

 The case is Christian Louboutin et al v.
 Yves Saint Laurent America, Inc., 2nd U.S. Circuit Court of Appeals, No. 11-3303.